Emotional Intelligence Testing

 “EQ works has honed my strengths and provided powerful and creative perspectives and approaches to enhance my effectiveness in areas of natural weakness.”

-EQ analysis can seem complex but we’ve noted a few of Andrew’s pre-coaching scores to give a sense of how insightful they are at uncovering people’s issues but also potential.
+EQ testing & analysis can seem complex but we teach our clients its power.
+A few of Andrew’s pre-coaching scores are noted here to give a sense of how insightful they are at uncovering people’s issues & their potential.
 100 is the average score for people.
 Roughly 1 in 6 people score above 115 or below 85 for a sub-scale, indicating the range of high & low EQ scores.